 From the 1920s to the 1940s Upper Grade was a selective school.

 The site of the current building in Pell Lane was at this time the playing fields for the school and were being considered as a site for a new development.
 However, war broke out which suspended the project.
 School continued with the headmaster at the time facing a number of issues including bomb damage and losing staff to war service.

 In the early 1950s the school ceased to be selective and students of all levels of ability were admitted.

 The lack of facilities such as an assembly hall (assemblies took place outside regardless of the weather!) and the continuation of divided sites came to an end when the new school opened in Pell Lane in 1963.
 The school, now known as Ryde County Secondary School, was opened on Friday 8th November 1963 by Mr H S Magnay, Director of Education for Liverpool.

 Our current school building was completed on Monday 6th November 2017.

-Lyle doing research for the history project at Ryde District Heritage Centre.
+Lyle, against his own will and being held prisoner, doing research for the history project at Ryde District Heritage Centre.

 We would like to thank all the organisations and individuals who have shared their memories and resources.